 Then, in 2014, members of Congress succeeded in passing a pro-hemp proposal–Section 7606–as part of that year’s omnibus Farm Bill.
 That measure allowed states to authorize a narrow range of hemp cultivation activities within their borders, ushering in a new era in American hemp.
 After spending decades deferring to federal leaders on hemp laws, states suddenly found themselves in the driver seat.

-If the 2014 Farm Bill didn’t quite throw the door wide for legalized hemp, it did nudge it open to allow states to enter the space and look around.
+If the 2014 Farm Bill moved the country closer to legal hemp.
 By 2015, seven states–Hawaii, Indiana, Kentucky, Minnesota, North Dakota, Oregon and Tennessee–had already passed legislation and put plants in the ground.
 With more states jumping at the chance in 2016, the U.S. hemp crop shot up from 3,933 acres grown to nearly ten thousand in a single year.

 According to the National Council of State Legislatures, at least forty states have passed legislation to explore or hemp production, while at least thirty-eight now allow for hemp cultivation on some scale.
 Hemp plants are now being grown on more than 25,000 acres in at least nineteen states.
 And many of those states are already exploring some unique uses for the hemp they produce: